matuteiglesias/journal/content/Dev/2025-04-04_Explored_Autoencoders_for_Dimensionality_Reduction.md

 **🕒 16:45–19:30**
 **🏷️ Labels**: Autoencoders, Dimensionality Reduction, Machine Learning, Deep Learning, Luciana Ferrer
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to explore the use of autoencoders for dimensionality reduction in demographic datasets and compare it with Luciana Ferrer's work in machine learning applied to speech processing.
+The session aimed to explore the use of autoencoders for dimensionality reduction in demographic datasets and compare it with Luciana Ferrer's work in [[machine learning]] applied to speech processing.

 ### Key Activities
 - Reviewed protocols for gastric tube replacement by nurses in Brazil, focusing on institutional guidelines and COFEN regulations.
 - Conducted a comparative analysis of autoencoders and Luciana Ferrer's research, highlighting differences in application and focus areas.
-- Reflected on Luciana Ferrer's expertise in machine learning, particularly in signal classification and natural language processing, and its potential insights into dimensionality reduction.
+- Reflected on Luciana Ferrer's expertise in [[machine learning]], particularly in signal classification and natural language processing, and its potential insights into dimensionality reduction.
 - Reviewed articles on the application of autoencoders in demographic data, identifying key references for further exploration.
 - Compiled a list of relevant authors with expertise in autoencoders and related deep learning topics.